thekevinscott/UpscalerJS/docs/docs/models/index.md

 pagination_prev: null
 ---

+<a class="docs-link" href="https://upscalerjs.com/models">View this page on the UpscalerJS website</a>

 # Models

-There are a number of models available for use with UpscalerJS.
-In most cases, these models must be explicitly installed alongside UpscalerJS.
+UpscalerJS offers a number of available models.
+With the exception of `default-model`, these models must be explicitly installed alongside UpscalerJS.

 - [esrgan-slim](/models/available/esrgan-slim)
 - [esrgan-medium](/models/available/esrgan-medium)